cjazz/iOSJSONTester/README.md

 iOS JSON Tester

-Simple JSON payload tester using NSURLSession & NSURLSessionDataTask, and then there's the repo reaper again.....Updated  with new webtask..
+Simple JSON payload tester using NSURLSession & NSURLSessionDataTask, and then there's the repo reaper again.....Updated with new webtask....